alexgisby/MAuth/README.md

 ## Docs?

-I'm a documentation whore, so the code is all commented to the hilt, and this guide will be kept up to date.
-Enable the userguide module in your Kohana and view it locally.
+Enable the userguide module in your Kohana and go to yoursite.com/guide/mauth.features

 ## License?